Dual Accuracy-Quality-Driven Neural Network for Prediction Interval Generation: Related Work

-Alternatively, MC-Dropout was proposed by Gal and Ghahramani~\cite{pmlr-v48-gal16} to quantify model uncertainty in NNs.
+MC-Dropout was proposed by Gal and Ghahramani~\cite{pmlr-v48-gal16} to quantify model uncertainty in NNs.
 They cast dropout training in deep NNs as approximate Bayesian inference in deep Gaussian processes.
 The method uses dropout repeatedly to select subsamples of active nodes in the network, turning a single network into an ensemble.
 Hence, model uncertainty is estimated by the sample variance of the ensemble predictions.
 MC-Dropout is not able to estimate PIs themselves, as it does not account for data noise variance.
 Therefore, Zhu and Laptev~\cite{MCPI} proposed estimating PIs by quantifying the model uncertainty through MC-Dropout, coupled with estimating the data noise variance as the mean squared error (MSE) calculated over an independent held-out validation set.

 Recently, several non-Bayesian approaches have been proposed for approximate uncertainty quantification.
 Such approaches use models whose outputs provide estimations of the predictive uncertainty directly.
-For instance, Lakshminarayanan et al.~\cite{MVEEns} presented an ensemble approach based on the Mean-Variance Estimation (MVE) method introduced by Nix and Weigend~\cite{MVE}.
+For instance, Schupbach et al.~\cite{ustatistics} proposed a method that estimates confidence intervals in NN ensembles based on the use of U-statistics.
+Other techniques estimate PIs by using ensembles of feedforward networks~\cite{abbas} or stochastic configuration networks~\cite{SCN} and bootstrapping.
+Lakshminarayanan et al.~\cite{MVEEns} presented an ensemble approach based on the Mean-Variance Estimation (MVE) method introduced by Nix and Weigend~\cite{MVE}.
 Here, each NN has two outputs: one that represents the mean (or target estimation) and the other that represents the variance of a normal distribution, which is used to quantify the data noise variance.
 Other approaches use models that generate PI bounds explicitly.
-Khrosavi et al.~\cite{LUBE} proposed a Lower Upper Bound Estimation (LUBE) method that uses a NN and a loss function to minimize the PI width while maximizing the probability coverage.
-The NN is trained using simulated annealing as an optimization method.
+Khrosavi et al.~\cite{LUBE} proposed a Lower Upper Bound Estimation (LUBE) method that uses a NN and a loss function to minimize the PI width while maximizing the probability coverage using simulated annealing.

 Similar approaches have attempted to optimize the LUBE loss function using methods such as genetic algorithms~\cite{LUBEGA} and particle swarm optimization~\cite{LUBEPSO}.
 Pearce et al.~\cite{ICML-2018-PearceBZN} proposed a method called QD-Ens that consists of a quality-driven loss function similar to LUBE but that is compatible with gradient descent.
 Then Salem et al.~\cite{pmlr-v124-saleh-salem20a} proposed QD+ which is based on QD-Ens, which uses exactly the same two penalty functions to reduce the PI width and maximize the probability coverage.
 They used three-output NNs and included a third penalty term that aims to decrease the mean squared error of the target predictions and a fourth penalty term to enforce the point predictions to lay inside the generated PIs.
 In our work, we use only three penalty terms; the differences are explained in Sec.~\ref{sec:comparison}.
 Finally, both QD-Ens and QD+ used an ensemble approach to estimate the model uncertainty while we use a Monte Carlo approach on a single network.